Install Chrome Extension Chrome Extension

 2010 2014

-The CCTA is an EA888 Gen1 TSI direct injection with turbocharger — one of the first generations of this engine concept in the Golf VI GTI and Passat CC.
+The CCTA is an EA888 Gen1 TSI direct injection unit with turbocharger — one of the first generations of this engine concept, used in sporty compacts and mid-size coupés.
 Known for timing chain rattling from 60,000 km and significant oil consumption due to structurally weak oil control rings.
 Regular oil checks and early timing chain tensioner inspection are mandatory.

 • !!
 Timing chain rattles on cold start from 70,000 km